Looking for a fun project that suits the needs of kids and their parents? Here are the best DIY robot kits for kids to

 These DIY robot kit for kids don’t need any electric parts and are relatively easy to 3D print and assemble.
 Some of these 3D robot models represent famous robots from TV shows or video games.

 What can this 3D printed robot do?
 This mascot of one of the world’s favorite mobile operating system can be positioned in many different poses.
 Its customizable hands can hold objects with different diameters.
 It is easily clipped together out of 14 3D printed parts.

 What extra parts do I need?
 None – except something to hold on to.

 Where can I get this DIY robot kit for kids?
 You can download it for free from Thingiverse.

 What can this 3D printed robot do?
 These little robots are perfect to create a robot invasion.
 They can be printed in mass quantities and need no assembly.
 They are also a good project to test the accuracy of your printer.
 Try to print them with a maximum of 1 mm layer height.

 What extra parts do I need?
 None.
 These robots come out of the printer and are ready to go.

 What can this 3D printed robot do?
 This is the CL4P-TP general purpose robot from the Borderlands video game series.
 You will have to paint this high-quality model after printing to add some of that cool wasteland look.
 And now “High Five Traveler!”

 What extra parts do I need?
 None. just some skill with airbrush or painting.

 Where can I get this DIY robot kit for kids?
-You can download it from Thingiverse for free or get it printed.
+You can download it from Thingiverse for free.